5yzygy/goit-js-hw-01/README.md

 # goit-js-hw-01

-A repository for the 1st Javascript homework of the GoIT Full-Stack Developer Course
+A repository for the 1st JavaScript homework of the GoIT Full-Stack Developer Course